This feature is used to develop ETL definitions.

 This function downloads the ETL Definition as a PNG file.

-On the ETL Definitions page, select the definition from the table list and click the Export—PNG menu option.
+On the ETL Definitions page, select the definition from the table list, then click Export > PNG.
 The PNG file is generated and downloaded to the local folder.

 The PNG file is included below for reference.